-Last updated on August 15th, 2020 at 09:32 pm
+Last updated on November 20th, 2020 at 06:38 am

 The Lion Facts OverView.

 The Masai people have a long history with the lions, I would say they are distant cousins from way back.

 Why a stray lion?
-They had a good relationship but if any of the lions attacked their cattle or any one of them then they would be dispatched to clear the mess just like C.I.A.
+They had a good relationship but if any of the lions attacked their cattle or any one of them then they would be dispatched to clear the mess just like the C.I.A.

 The first person to spear the lion was considered the hero and would be crowned the bravest of all.
 The skin would be used to make cultural skin clothing and the crowned hero would keep Lion`s head to his Boma to show supremacy.

-This was a brief history to show you how the Maasai are related with the lions, though that was way back then.
-Today Maa People and the lions respect each other, a lion is very unlikely to attack when you have those Masai Shukas or when you are with a Masai guard in your company.
+Today the Maa People and lions respect each other, a lion is very unlikely to attack when you have those Masai Shukas or when you are with a Masai guard in your company.

 The ´Simba´ Facts

 13.)
-The Lion Facts About Paw
+The Lion Facts About Paw.

 Have you ever visited a Maasai Village?
 They are built by women and the structure is in the form of a lion paw to show supremacy and relationship with the lions.

 12.)
-The Cubs
+The Cubs.

-This is for camouflage from potential predators.
+This is for camouflage purposes from the potential predators.
 They are born blind and only start to see after four to five days after birth.

 11.)
-Lion Facts about Male Manes
+Lion Facts about Male Manes.

 The older the lion the longer & Darker the Manes, this mane protects the lions during an attack or when they are fighting.

 10.)
-Lion facts about Tongue
+Lion facts about Tongue.

-The skin would come off with the second lick, it is that rough, the lions use it to squeeze out the meat in bones and for cleaning off dust from their skin.
+The skin would come off with the second lick, it is that rough.
+The lions use it to squeeze out the meat in bones and for cleaning off dust from their skin.

 9.)
 Lion Facts about Whiskers.

-He gave us an example of a human fingerprint, everyone has but they are all different so is the lion whiskers, researchers can tell; this is a particular thanks to the whiskers.
+He gave us an example of a human fingerprint.
+Everyone has but they are all different so is the lion whiskers, researchers can tell; this is particular lion thanks to the whiskers.

 8.)
 The Lion facts About Tail Tassel.